NBA News: Majority Of General Managers Want Season Restarted With Playoffs

 — Shams Charania (@ShamsCharania) May 29, 2020

-The NBA is going through every single possibility and question in regard to restarting its suspended season.
+The NBA is going through every single possibility and question when considering how to restart its suspended season.
 The survey given to the general managers featured more than ten questions on a vast number of topics, but the focus was on how the league should return.

 The Inquisitr reported that Walt Disney World and Las Vegas were seen as the leaders to house the league’s return.
-If the NBA went to Central Florida, all games would take place at the ESPN Wide World of Sports Complex, and the property has more than enough housing for all players and staff.
+If the NBA went to Central Florida, all games would take place at the ESPN Wide World of Sports complex and the players and staff would most likely stay at one of the resort’s many hotels.

 Many of the scenarios presented detailed how different versions of the playoffs could work.
-If the league chose not to go the traditional 16-team route, there could be a “playoff-plus” model, which includes a play-in tournament for the seventh and eighth spots in each conference.
+If the league chose not to go the traditional 16-team route, there could be a “playoff-plus” model, which would include a play-in tournament for the seventh and eighth spots in each conference.

 General managers did appear to agree that teams should have more flexibility in building and maintaining their rosters.
-No matter how the league returns, NBA teams would need to have some form of a training camp to prepare players to play again.
+No matter how the league returns, they would need to have some form of a training camp to get their players back in shape.

-When it came to the question of expanded rosters or if teams should have the ability to replace players out with illness or injury, only two teams voted for neither.
+When it came to the question of expanded rosters or if teams should have the ability to replace players who were out with illness or injury, only two teams voted for neither.

-In regard to the most discussion among the 30 NBA teams, the most came in when the restarted season should end.
-Not a single one of the five presented options received a majority of the votes, but September 15 led the way with seven.
+The most discussion came when the GMs started discussing when the restarted season should end.
+Not a single one of the five presented options received a majority of the votes, although September 15 led the way with seven who favored that date.